murdockma/agent_performance/README.md

 ### Docker Implementation
 Docker provides a way to package your Python script and its dependencies into a self-contained unit.
 This allows you to run your script in a consistent environment regardless of the host machine's configuration.

-The provided shell commands demonstrate how to build and run the Docker image:
+The provided shell commands used in the project demonstrate how to build and run the Docker image:

 **Building the Image:**